Kim Radok October 2022

 The most important factors exposed by COVID-19 is that protecting your cash, reputation and paying your debts in a timely fashion are paramount.
 These three objectives apply both to your personal and business lives.

 Each of the following points will focus on one key factor at a time.
-To date, you have probably been inundated with information from many different sources on how to survive financially and emotionally in the short term.
+In addition, you will have been inundated with information from many different sources on how to survive financially and emotionally in the short term.
 As a result, it would not be surprising if your mind has become cluttered with all sorts of information.
 It is therefore also unlikely you have had the time to think strategically about the future of your business in a calm and rational manner.

-The first thing is to realise that waiting for the recession to be officially declared, or failing to take action on what to do next, are the worst things you can do.
-I suggest it is now time to focus on the future and to act positively to protect your long-term interests.
+The first thing is to realise that waiting for any recession to be officially declared, or failing to take the necessary action on what to do next, are the worst things you can do.
+Now is the time to focus on the future and to act positively to protect your long-term interests.
 Yes, there will be factors you have little control or influence over.
-There are however many other factors you can concentrate on which may help you to survive.
+There are, however, many other factors you can concentrate on which may help you to survive.

 One source of information, amongst many is www.creditmatters.com.au where you will find a number of strategies which may be of value.
-Two features in particular may be worth reading.
+Two features in particular are worth reading.
 These are “Anatomy of a Recession” and “What will the future look like in 2022 for B2B credit?”
+Although it was written before 2022 it is still very current today as many commentators are now talking about the possibility of a recession in the near future.

 To survive the recession and come out the other end in the best possible state, your objectives must include identifying whether you have the financial resources to survive, especially in the short term.
 If you don’t have these resources, working to close down your business with a minimum of financial, emotional and reputation loss, may be the best decision you ever made.